Table of Contents

 - 4. How to succeed in passive recruitment?

 How to find and hire tech talents by Passive Recruitment?

-As the qualified candidates in the IT industry are becoming scarcer and scarcer, HR specialists are seeking more ways to expand their potential candidate pool.
+As the qualified candidates in the IT industry are becoming scarcer and scarcer, HR specialists are seeking more ways to expand their potential candidate pool, including recruiting passive candidates.

-A passive candidate is someone that is not actively looking for new job opportunities.
-Passive candidates are often already employed, and have the in-demand skills and experience that many employers are looking for.
+A passive candidate, or a passive job seeker, is someone that is not actively looking for new job opportunities.
+Passive candidates are often already employed and have the in-demand skills and experience that many employers are looking for.

 Typically, active candidates are highly motivated in their job search with everything ready as they can start the recruitment process right away, while Passive candidates are understandably more challenging to engage.
 Accordingly, recruiters have to be more flexible and subtly tap this source of talents.

 |Passive candidates||Active candidates|